opensearch-project/documentation-website/_api-reference/index-apis/create-index.md

 As part of your request, you can supply parameters in your request's body that specify index settings, mappings, and [aliases]({{site.url}}{{site.baseurl}}/opensearch/index-alias/) for your newly created index.
 The following sections provide more information about index settings and mappings.

+### Index settings
-Index settings are separated into two varieties: static index settings and dynamic index settings.
+Index settings are separated into two types: static index settings and dynamic index settings.
 Static index settings are settings that you specify at index creation and can't change later.
 You can change dynamic settings at any time, including at index creation.

-### Static index settings
+#### Static index settings

 Setting | Description
 :--- | :---